golemfactory/golem-architecture/projects/ltg/development-plan.md

 To generate documentation, please enter `cargo doc` command in your shell.

 The comments that are copied to the documentation are prefixed with `///`, Markdown is supported.

-### Other Teams and Technologies

-Other teams in the company: ...
-Technologies used and provided by them: ...